 IC Markets vs Plus500 Customer Service

 Each broker has customer support available by email and live chat at all times throughout the week.
-While IC Markets offer 24/7 phone support Plus500 have no phone support.
+While IC Markets offer 24/7 phone support Plus500 has no phone support.

 When it comes to email IC Markets provide the email contact of specific departments you may wish to address your queries.
 Plus500 email sending integrated directly into their Web Portal.

-IC Markets unlike Plus500 also have a range of educational tools available including glossary terms, video tutorials and tips for starting in trading.
-Plus500 would benefit greatly by introducing such as feature.
+IC Markets, unlike Plus500, also have a range of educational tools available including glossary terms, video tutorials and tips for starting in trading.
+Plus500 would benefit greatly by introducing such a feature.

 Lastly, it is worth noting that both brokers have a demo account available that is free for use.
 While some brokers limit the features available or the time the account can be used both IC Markets and Plus500 provide no restrictions with the demo accounts.